achiappo/Knapsack/README.md

 #### Boxes characteristics:

+• Boxex have different size and value
+• Boxes have different timing label
-• Boxes have type A and type B
+• Boxes have either type A or type B label
-• Boxex have different size
 • Backpacks have different capacity
-• Boxes have different timing labels

 (see the file *challenge_statement.pdf* for a detailed complete problem statement)